 Volumes in gms per 100 gms of edible portion

-Short-chain omega-3 oils are found in flaxseed or linseed and rapeseed amongst others.
+Short-chain omega-3 oil (alpha-linolenic acid, or ALA) is found in flaxseed, linseed and rapeseed amongst others.
+Walnuts is another source.

 By contrast omega-6 (linoleic acid) is found in sunflower, sesame and safflower oils; in its gamma form it is found in evening primrose oil and borage.